operasoftware/devopera/articles/_posts/2015-05-26-drum-sounds-webaudio.md

         // …
     };

 We set the cutoff `frequency` of the filter at 1000 Hz.
-This means noise above 1000 Hz will be removed.
+This means noise below 1000 Hz will be removed.
 We also need to shape the amplitude of the noise burst using an envelope, as we did before with the snare drum.

     // …
     this.noiseEnvelope = this.context.createGain();